schombert/Fif/docs/safety_semantics.md

 ## A fork in the road: do we need lifetime constraints?

+There is a plausible rule that can be added to the above section: if `a⊣b` or `a⩤b` then b outlives a (`§a≼§b`) if you also guarantee that the borrow constraints can only be generated targeting a living object.
+This is because once a borrow exists targeting b, the exclusivity rules would generally prevent b's destructor from running, meaning that it can't be destroyed while a is alive, meaning that it must be alive while a is alive.
+Of course, this also requires a's lifetime not to have any "holes" such that b could be destroyed while a is not considered alive (not that such a thing would be easy to generate).

-There is a plausible rule that can be added to the above section: if `a⊣b` or `a⩤b` and b is not alive, then a is suppressed.
-This rule exists in the Safe C++ proposal and in Rust (as I understand it).
-If you admit this rule, then you may not need the ability to express lifetime constraints independently, as you could instead say that `a⊣b` generates `§a≼§b`.
-And once you have that rule, it is easy to extend the notation to work on lifetimes as well, letting `L⊣M` stand in for `L≼M`.
+If you admit this rule, then you may not need the ability to express lifetime constraints independently, as you could instead let `a⊣b` stand in for `§a≼§b`.
+And once you have that rule, it is easy to extend/abuse the notation to work on lifetimes as well, letting `L⊣M` stand in for `L≼M`.
 This is very neat and simplifies the language.
 It also reduces the number of constraints you might have to write, since ⊣ now does the work of ≼ as well.

+I have not chosen to adopt this rule here, however, in order to simplify the rules around borrowing constraints.
+The borrow constraint is used here not just to mean "a pointer to"; it is also used to track pointer loads.
+Specifically, loading an 𝓂ptr out of an 𝓂ptr `b` and storing it in `a` generates `a⩤b`.
+This is not because `a` has a mutable view of `b` (although it may have a transitively mutable view on things that b itself has a mutable view of, which the transitivity rules of the constraint captures), but because adding the borrow constraint prevents that pointer from being loaded out of `b` again (since a load has the `⅀⩤x` constraint as `b` is itself an 𝓂ptr, and it must load *as* an 𝓂ptr (and not via a cast to an 𝓈ptr) since a mutable pointer cannot be loaded from an 𝓈ptr).
+However, it is fine in this instance for the lifetime of `b` to end while `a` perhaps remains a valid pointer to something that `b` perviously pointed to.
+This is possible because `b` is a simple value (a pointer) and does not need to have a destructor function called on it.

-However, there is a serious drawback to this rule: it conflates an object being *able* to access something with actually accessing it.
+Adding such a rule also conflates an object being *able* to access something with actually accessing it.
 This isn't an issue in many cases.
 When a container or other object contains dead references, usually nothing is lost by disposing of the container at that point, since there isn't much that can be safely done with it.
 However, it makes the semantics of the destructor in particular almost impossible to express.
-Since the container borrows its contents, we have container⊣contents, and thus §container≼§contents, and so the container must be destroyed prior to its contents *even if the destructor has no need to read from those contents*.
+Since the container may borrow its contents, we may have container⊣contents, and thus §container≼§contents, and so the container must be destroyed prior to its contents *even if the destructor has no need to read from those contents*.

 The rest of this document *does not* follow this fork.
 Instead it explores what the pseudo-language would look like without this compromise and what can be done to simplify it without adding the additional rule.